-- Support system includes people in your community. - . happier. .ur happiness, self-Being connected with others is vitally important to your happiness, self-esteem and
+- Support system includes people in your community. - Any interaction that is friendly and positive and makes you happier. - . happie .ur happiness, Being connected with others is vitally important to your happiness, self-esteem and

 Topic-2 Mutual Respect

 - Talking openly and honestly with each other

 - Listening to each other

 - Valuing each other's feelings and needs

 - Compromising

 - Speaking kindly to and about each other

 - Giving each other space

 - Supporting each other's interests, hobbies, careers, etc.

 - Building each other up

 - Honouring each other's boundaries, no matter what